 After a bit of a learning curve getting started (particularly with combining ages), we really enjoyed the program.
 The children were learning the stories, and even though its summer, they did not mind sitting down to do the lessons.
 My four-year-old absolutely loved that he could participate with the older children and had his own papers.

 I liked that it was thorough and stuck to scripture.
 Because it focused on actual stories and information from scripture and not an interpretation, I think it would be a great fit for various denominational backgrounds.

 As a family, we listen to a section of the Bible each day to listen to the Bible in a year and also have some devotionals that we are working through but I plan to continue using this next school year.
 My plan is for us to complete 2-3 lessons per week as a family.
 I believe that this program will help give them a strong foundation in knowing what the Bible says and understanding the timeline of events.

 There are some great sample pages and information on the website, and I encourage you to check them out to see if they would be a good fit for you.
 You can also check out the other reviews by our review crew to get more information, learn about the other levels, and see some of the other features that are available.

 Resource Library and Affiliate Disclosure

-When you sign up for the Schoolin’ Swag free resource library you will get a link and password to the library, we are adding to the library each month with new items.
-You will also get a bi-weekly newsletter email to keep you up to date on what we have going on.
+When you sign up for the Schoolin’ Swag free resource library, you will get a link and password to the library; we are adding to the library each month with new items.
+You will also get a bi-weekly newsletter email to keep you updated on what we have going on.

 This post may contain affiliate or referral links, including Amazon affiliate links.
-As always I will never recommend a product that I don’t believe in and you will never be charged more for purchasing through our links.
+As always, I will never recommend a product that I don’t believe in, and you will never be charged more for purchasing through our links.
 It does help pay for the costs associated with the blog.